Recognized as one of Canada's Top 100 Employers (2019) and Manitoba's Top Employers (2019):

 Here are some of the reasons why CWB National Leasing Inc. was selected as one of Canada's Top 100 Employers (2019) and Manitoba's Top Employers (2019):

-- CWB National Leasing keeps employees informed and up to date on company news with "Pardon the Interruption" luncheons every 2 months -- the meetings cover a variety of topics and include free lunch for attendees
+- CWB National Leasing keeps employees informed and up to date on company news with "Pardon the Interruption" luncheons every two months -- the meetings cover a variety of topics and include free lunch for attendees

 - CWB National Leasing cultivates an ownership culture through a share purchase plan, available to all employees, and offers generous referral bonuses for employees who help recruit candidates (to $2,000)